skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 DESCRIPTION
 ===========
 ``bin2tap.py`` converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP file.
+FILE may be a regular file, or '-' to read a binary file from standard input.

 OPTIONS
 =======